-Literatures indicate that domestic workers' studies have mostly been conducted in India followed by the United States of America (Fraga, 2013).
+Literatures indicates that domestic workers' studies have mostly been conducted in India followed by the United States of America (Fraga, 2013).
 In India, the household work has always been considered as below someone's dignity and the duty of the woman (Rani, 2017).
 The domestic work sector therefore has optimized the scarcity of information and statistical justification of the study in context.
-In Europe, several countries have developed specific legislation; while others like Germany, Iceland and Switzerland have their own collective binding agreements.
-However, in some cases such as Croatia, Cyprus, Estonia, Latvia, Luxembourg, Lithuania, Poland, Slovakia, Slovenia, Turkey and the United Kingdom they have neither legislation nor any type of regulation.
-In Africa, domestic work is a significant source of employment accounting for 2.2 per cent of labour force (ILO, 2011).
+In Europe, some countries like Austria, Belgium, Bulgaria, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Spain, Italy, the Czech Republic, Holland, Norway, Portugal, Sweden and Switzerland have developed specific legislation while in some countries like Germany, Iceland and Switzerland there are also collective agreements among the parties.
+However, in other countries such as; Croatia, Cyprus, Estonia, Latvia, Luxembourg, Lithuania, Poland, Slovakia, Slovenia, Turkey and the United Kingdom, there is neither legislation nor any type of regulation (ETUC-CES, 2012).
+In Africa, domestic work is a significant source of employment, accounting for 2.2 per cent of labor force (ILO, 2011).
 Female domestic workers accounted for 74 per cent in Africa.
 Of all female paid employees in Africa, 13.6 % are domestic workers (ILO, 2013).
-Most African domestic workers, working in cities and towns are internal migrants who are not from other countries, but come from rural, often less developed and poorer areas within their own African countries (ibid).
-The domestic sector has been less documented in Tanzania despite its prevalence.
-The objectives of this paper were to establish the contribution of education policy reforms towards gender dynamism and the formalization of domestic sector; the challenges of domestic workers at Mafinga Town Council and respective employers handling issues linked to domestic workers.
-Then, the study would come up with policy implications for future direction and formalization of domestic work sector.
+Most African domestic workers, working in cities and towns are internal migrants-they are not from other countries, but come from rural, often less developed and poorer areas within their own African countries (ibid).
+Domestic sector has been less documented in Tanzania despite its prevalence.